Genesee Park (Colorado)

 Genesee Park is a park in Jefferson County, Colorado.
 It is the largest park in the Denver Mountain Parks system, with a total of 2413 acre.
 The land for Genesee Park was initially purchased in 1912 and the park area was largely complete by 1926.

 The park contains two mountains, Genesee Mountain at 8284 ft above sea level and Bald Mountain at 7988 ft above sea level.
 The park also contains forests of ponderosa pine, Douglas-fir, and lodgepole pine.
 Interstate 70 traverses the park between exits 252 and 254 along the Lariat Loop Scenic & Historic Byway.
 On I-70 just west of exit 254, there are scenic overlooks for both directions for viewing the historic Bison herd, which live on maintained pastures on the north and south sides of I-70.
 The park's bison herd is owned by the City and County of Denver.
-Some of the original bison were acquired from Yellowstone National Park in 1914.
+Some of the original bison were acquired from Yellowstone National Park by the Denver Zoo and the City of Denver as early leaders in the conservation of bison.
+The bison herd moved here in 1914 and was expanded to Daniels Park in 1938.
 Thirty five bison were distributed to Native American tribes in 2023.